nmanoj0054/XNeuropile-webapp/README.md

 git pull from main branch

-git create a new branch -> git branch date_work_topic
+git create a new branch -> git branch branch_name

+branch_name should be in the format->date_work_topic

+So, Now the branch is created..

+To moeve to bew branch, git checkout branch_name

 Work on the mentioend topic